 HP, after years of will-they-won’t-they deliberation, has officially announced that HP will be split into HP Inc and HP Enterprise.
 Two separate companies: HP Inc, which will focus on PCs and printers, and Hewlett-Packard Enterprise, which will take over the servers, storage, and other enterprise aspects of HP.
 Current CEO of HP Meg Whitman will become the CEO of HP Enterprise; HP’s head of printers and PCs, Dion Weisler, will become HP Inc’s new CEO.

 HP’s split comes at a time when it’s fairly fashionable for larger technology companies to spin-off or break-up into smaller chunks.
-The idea is that these smaller companies have a narrower focus, and can thus react to market/consumer demands much faster — and, of course, be in a better position to take on the next startup that threatens to cripple their business entirely.
-Just last week, Ebay announced that it would be spinning off PayPal into a separate company — a move that shareholders were very fond of (Ebay climbed about 8% that day).
+The idea is that these smaller companies have a narrower focus, and can thus react to market/consumer demands much faster.
+Furthermore, be in a better position to take on the next startup that threatens to cripple their business entirely.
+Just last week, eBay announced that it would be spinning off PayPal into a separate company — a move that shareholders were very fond of (eBay climbed about 8% that day).

 HP has been toying with the idea of breaking up some of its divisions for a few years.
 Back in 2011, HP announced that it was interested in spinning off its PC business — but in the end, then-new-CEO Meg Whitman decided to maintain the status quo for the time being.
 Now, some two years after Whitman restructured the business, HP still isn’t doing very well — and so it’s time to do something a little more dramatic.
 Read the full press release for all the details — but basically, the company is being split along consumer/enterprise lines, with printers and PCs going one way, and every other division/product (servers, networking, software, etc.) going towards HP Enterprise.
 The split should be completed by the end of fiscal year 2015 — October 2015.